Direct Support Professional (DSP)

-DSP Work Settings and Population Served
+DSP Work Settings and Populations Served

 - Can work in a residential setting, in a person’s home, or on the job or in the community with the person being served

-Be at least 18 years old
+- Be at least 18 years old

-Have a high school diploma or GED
+- Have a high school diploma or equivalent competency

-Complete the DHHS-approved Direct Support Professional training program
+- Complete the DHHS-approved Direct Support Professional training program